ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

     }
 {% endhighlight %}

-# Different kind of clients
+# Different kinds of HTTP clients
 The default HTTP client of OpenFeign uses `HttpUrlConnection` to execute its HTTP requests.
 You can configure another client (`ApacheHttpClient`, `OkHttpClient`, ...) as follows:
 {% highlight java %}